d0whc3r/opened/README.md

 # opened
-Check if a file is open in another application on Windows, macOS and Linux.
+Check if a file is open in another application on Windows, macOS and Linux compatible for electron.

-This is a minified version of `@ronomon/opened` package [site project](https://github.com/ronomon/opened)
+This is a minified version of `@ronomon/opened` package using typescript [site project](https://github.com/ronomon/opened)

 ## Installation
 ```